Steve Komphela: Coaching career

-Kompela began his coaching career with Manning Rangers F.C. in 2002.
+Komphela began his coaching career with Manning Rangers F.C. in 2002.
 Between 2002 and 2015, he coached several clubs, in which he all worked for a single season.

-In 2015, he joined Kaizer Chiefs F.C. for a three-year contract.
-He did not win any trophy since his arrival at Kaizer Chiefs and was forced to resign before the end of his contract.
-This followed after Kaizer Chief's fans launched violent protests against him in every match.
+In 2015, he joined Kaizer Chiefs F.C. on a three-year contract.
+Kaizer Chiefs won the Macufe Cup in 2016 and 2017, the Carling Black Label Cup in 2016 and 2017, and the Maize Cup in 2017 under Komphela.
+He resigned as head coach of the club with immediate effect following a 2-0 Nedbank Cup semi-final loss to Free State Stars in April 2018.

 In July 2018, he joined Bloemfontein Celtic which was undergoing financial struggles at the time.

 Shortly after he started his new career with Bloemfontein Celtic, he started the 2018-19 Premier Soccer League league with a huge surprise.
 He won the first six consecutive league games and got a 2–2 draw against Kaizer Chiefs, after which his team was down to 2–0 at one point later in the second-half.
 He also beat Orlando Pirates in that first leg of the season.
 He managed Golden Arrows but resigned a day before he was announced as the new Mamelodi Sundowns coach.
 He was announced to coach Mamelodi Sundowns on the club's Twitter on Monday 12 October 2020.